Boeing 787: Uncertainty Remains

 As some of you know, I have developed a model with several scenarios (basis, low pricing and iterative) to estimate the deferred balance for subsequent quarters as well as the balance on the last delivery in the block.
 These models showed that the deferred balance after 1,300 deliveries would still be between $1.4B and $2.5B for the iterative and basis model and $7.2B if severe pricing pressure was applied on the Boeing 787.
 With the block extension, not only do I have to add 100 units to the mix but also model their impact on pricing and add their variance to the block margin.
 I have been in contact with Boeing about the impact of their decision to the balance, but contrary to previous times I did not find as many answers as I would have liked to.
 So for now, I will stick to a completely reworked basis model and see how that stacks against the reported deferred balance.

 In Q2, Boeing reported a deferred production balance of $26.461B which is $16 million lower than I had estimated.
 Now $16 million is still a lot of money for a lot of us, but if we express it as a percentage we can see how accurate this model was in Q2: Reported figure within 0.1% of what was actually achieved.
 Was this a one-time hit?
 No, the estimated figure has consistently been within 0.5% of the actual reported figure.
-With cumulated absolute difference only being 0.6% off.
+With cumulated absolute difference only being 0.6%.
 Per delivered unit, the model was off less than $1 million per delivery.
 Given that Boeing does only disclose list prices and no other pointers, whatsoever, that is a pretty accurate model and I hope that the renewed model to account for the block extension will be as accurate, but it will be hard to match.

 Third Quarter Estimate